isomerpages/moe-oasispri/_oasis-family/Parents/Parents' Voices.md

 </figure>
 <p>The dedication of the teachers in Oasis Primary School never fails to amaze me.
 They always go the extra mile to help the students to ensure that they never fall behind in their school works especially during CB and HBL periods.<br>

-This year my son will be taking his PSLE and I was pleasantly surprised when his Science teacher, Ms Tan Lina has even created a microsite to consolidate all the learning materials, extra exercises, and videos for the kids in her classes.
-This takes a lot of effort, time, and most importantly, the dedication, care, and lovingkindness of the teacher to support the students.
+This year my son will be taking his PSLE and I was pleasantly surprised when his Science teacher, Ms Tan Li Na has even created a microsite to consolidate all the learning materials, extra exercises, and videos for the kids in her classes.
+This takes a lot of effort, time, and most importantly, the dedication, care, and loving kindness of the teacher to support the students.
 The other teachers have in one way or another taken the extra efforts in teaching and coaching the students building up their resilience and determination to overcome PSLE challenges.<br>

 They have gone the extra miles to communicate with the parents on lessons and class activities.
 We are very thankful and appreciate these "little gestures" as it might seem but these little gestures have given us the assurance that our son is in the good hands of all the teachers teaching him.
 We appreciate the teachers of Oasis and their dedication!!</p>